kmgowda/SBK/perl/README.md

 [![Api](https://img.shields.io/badge/PerL-API-brightgreen)](https://kmgowda.github.io/SBK/perl/javadoc/index.html)

-The PerL is core of SBK framework.
-The PerL provides the basic APIs for performance benchmarking, storing latency values and calculating percentiles.
-The APIs of PerL are used by SBK-API module define the readers and writers interfaces.
+The PerL is the core of SBK framework.
+The PerL provides the foundation APIs for performance benchmarking, storing latency values and calculating percentiles.
+The APIs of PerL are used by SBK-API module to define the readers and writers interfaces.
 The Latency store methods/classes are used by SBK-API and SBK-RAM.
-The PerL module can be used any application for performance benchmarking.
+The PerL module can be used by any application for performance benchmarking.